tanggu01/COMP2113_Group16/README.md

 * Have an vector that stores 53 cards.(vector<string> deck)
 * Function (in shuffledeck.cpp) that randomly distribute 53 cards to the player (vector<string> player) and the computer(vector<string> computer) including 1 joker card from the vector by using shuffle_deck function (Requirement 1).
 * Use vector to store each player’s cards. (requirement 2 & 3).
+* Function (in initializedeck.cpp) automatilcally discards all the cards which can be paired inside computer's and player's deck respectively.
 * Function (in pickcard.cpp) that makes each turn a player takes one card from another player.
 It removes the card from the player’s vector and adds it to another player’s vector.
 If any player has a pair of cards with the same card number and same color, it will automatically discard those two cards from each player’s deck (requirement 2,3).
-* File input and outputs for loading and saving game status (savegame.cpp) (requirement 4).
+* Function (in savegame.cpp) saves current player's and computer's deck status to each .txt file when player want to save the game. (player's deck to p1.txt, computer's deck to p2.txt) (requirement 4).
+* Function (in importgame.cpp) loads the player's and computer's deck status to current game. load p1.txt file to player's vector and p2.txt file to computer's vector.
+The game will be automatically resumed when there are any saved file. (requirement 4)
 * Store functions in different files (requirement 5).

-To run the game:
+**To run the Game**
+type:
   make main
   ./main